 While other parts of Iraq remain troubled by violence, the semiautonomous Kurdish north has drawn tourists in recent years, including foreigners.

-The case has added to tensions between the United States and Iran that were already high over other issues,
+The case has added to tensions between the United States and Iran that were already high over other issues, including Tehran's disputed nuclear program.

 The U.S. government has appealed for the two UC Berkeley graduates to be released, insisting they have done nothing wrong.